xiranwang7/My-Website/index.md

 ## About Me

-Hi, there! my name is Xiran.
+Hi, there! my name is Xiran, go by Effie.
 Welcome to my website.

 I just graduated from M.S. in Statsitics program at [University of South Carolina](https://sc.edu/) in May, 2020 and I gained my B.S. in Statistics from the same school in May, 2018.
 Yasss, **GAMECOCKS** fowever!!